 The seasonably adjusted insured unemployment rate for the week ending August 18 was 2.6%.
 This rate has remained unchanged for the last three weeks, but is down from this time last year when the rate was at 3.0%.

-The unexpected rise in unemployment claims means uncertainty over the current state of the economy will likely continue for both consumers and job creators.
+The unexpected rise in initial jobless claims means uncertainty over the current state of the economy will likely continue for both consumers and job creators.
 The labor market is looking better than it did a month ago, but it is recovering too slowly to boost confidence.
 It is difficult for many consumers to look at the labor market from the proper perspective when there are economic burdens that distract them such as rising gas prices.

 If these numbers continue like this until the end of the month the unemployment rate will likely remain in the statistical stalemate it has been in for the past few months.
 We are in the slowest economic recovery in our nation’s history, and there hasn’t been anything substantial to improve market outlook among voters.